-Get an idea of some frequent anxiety-inducing subjects, and then rest assured that you probably can easily resolve them!
+Get an idea of some frequent anxiety-inducing topics, and then rest assured that you can easily resolve them!

 What If I Don’t Get Along with My Roommate?